 Within minutes, I had discovered the reason I hadn’t seen her as she told me of the much loved mother-in-law, far away, and the much younger friend, nearby, who had died within a week of each other.
 Sorrow and grief shared, in the middle of the food hall.

 In the dark days after my beloved husband Paul died, another dear friend gave me an image, to carry in my head and my heart.
 At the time, so many faithful ones were upholding me and my family before the Lord that she said they were weaving a hammock of prayer for me.

-Reject their loving care or fail to respond to their concern; I might as well have refused the sheltering refuge of God’s wings and the shield of his faithfulness (Psalm 91:4).
+Reject their loving care?
+Fail to respond to their concern?
+I might as well have refused the sheltering refuge of God’s wings and the shield of his faithfulness (Psalm 91:4).
 Those ears, eyes and words were his to send.
 What would I gain by pushing them away?

 As I share news at the bread counter, share life in the street, share laughter with rejoicing friends and tears with friends who weep, I connect with others, forming bonds that sustain and encourage.
-These bonds remind me that God has made us for relationship with each other, and with him, because he is a relationship—Father, Son and Spirit—and we are made in his image.
+These bonds remind me that God has made us for relationship with each other, and with him.
+That’s because he is a relationship—Father, Son and Spirit—and we are made in his image.

 Featured image: Photo by Destiny Wenzel | Lightstock.com